Cadenze/Cadenze.github.io/_posts/2020-12-01-a-final-look-at-the-poincare.md

     Sorry, your browser doesn't support embedded videos.
 </video>

 A closed curve deforming into a point can be thought as wrapping a rubber band around the surface of sphere.
 If we tighten that rubber band, it will glide along the surface, reducing the area inside it, and eventually tightening to a point.
-However, if we loop that same rubber band around a doughnut, passing through the hole, we cannot tighten that rubber band to a point without destroying the doughnut (Figure 1).
+However, if we loop that same rubber band around a doughnut, passing through the hole, we cannot tighten that rubber band to a point without destroying the doughnut.

 <img src="/assets/torus.png" alt="A doughnut is not closed because it has holes" width="350" />

 Homeomorphism is a continuous process that maps an object to another (Lee, 2011, p.
 28).
 If a manifold can be stretched and deformed into another manifold without punching extra holes in it, they are homeomorphic to each other.
-In Figure 2, since both a coffee mug and a doughnut have exactly one hole, they are homeomorphic to each other.
+In a classic example, since both a coffee mug and a doughnut have exactly one hole, they are homeomorphic to each other.

 <video controls width="350">
     <source src="/assets/homeomorphic.mp4"